Hypholoma fasciculare: Use in forestry

-Hypholoma fasciculare has been used successfully as an experimental treatment to competitively displace a common fungal disease of conifers, Armillaria solidipes, from managed coniferous forests.
+Hypholoma fasciculare has been used successfully as an experimental treatment to competitively displace a common fungal disease of conifers, Armillaria root rot, from managed coniferous forests.

-Chemistry and toxicity
+Toxicity

-The toxicity of sulfur tuft mushrooms has been attributed, at least partially, to steroid depsipeptides fasciculol E and fasciculol F (in mice, with LD50(i.p.) values of 50 mg/kg and 168 mg/kg, respectively).
+The toxicity of sulfur tuft mushrooms has been attributed, at least partially, to the toxic steroids fasciculol E and fasciculol F (in mice, with LD50(i.p.) values of 50 mg/kg and 168 mg/kg, respectively).
+These fasciculols have been shown to be calmodulin inhibitors.
 In humans, symptoms may be delayed for 5–10 hours after consumption, after which time there may be diarrhea, nausea, vomiting, proteinuria and collapse.
 Paralysis and impaired vision have been recorded.
 Symptoms generally resolve over a few days.
 The autopsy of one fatality revealed fulminant hepatitis reminiscent of amatoxin poisoning, along with involvement of kidneys and myocardium.
 The mushroom was consumed in a dish with other species so the death cannot be attributed to sulfur tuft with certainty.

+Potential uses

 Extracts of the mushroom show anticoagulant effects.